 i.
 The conduct of each of the parties if that conduct is such that in the opinion of the Court it would be inequitable to disregard it.

 In this context, conduct means “exceptionally” bad behaviour.
 In practice, either party’s conduct is very rarely taken into consideration when dividing matrimonial assets.
-Whilst aggrieved parties may satisfy the test for “unreasonable behaviour” with ease, it is extremely unlikely such behaviour would then be taken into account when dividing the assets.

 Examples of exceptionally bad behaviour include: extreme violence, attempted murder, or extreme child abuse.
 As you can see, it is not an easy test to satisfy.
 If your ex-partner has committed adultery, the court will not consider such conduct, and whilst some find this concept unfair, it carries very little weight.